schlae/Thinkpad700CPower/Thinkpad700CDock.md

 | 55 | n/c | 56 | n/c |
 | 57 | n/c | 58 | n/c |
 | 59 | n/c | 60 | n/c |

+Note: CHRESET# is inverted from the usual MCA CHRESET signal.
+It goes low to reset the drive.

 The hard drive connector goes through a flex connection to a 52-pin 2mm header on the actual hard drive itself.
 The pinout matches 1:1.
 Pins 53-60 are not wired through.
 The motherboard connector is probably from the AMP Champ .050 FH family: 5176381-2.
 Possible matching connectors include the AMP 5176376-2 and the 5176379-2.